moby/moby/docs/reference/commandline/swarm_init.md

 state to new managers.
 However, there is a performance cost to taking snapshots frequently.

-### `--availability`

-This flag specifies the availability of the node at the time the node joins a master.
-Possible availability values are `active`, `pause`, or `drain`.

-This flag is useful in certain situations.
-For example, a cluster may want to have dedicated manager nodes that are not served as worker nodes.
-This could be achieved by passing `--availability=drain` to `docker swarm init`.

 ## Related commands

 * [swarm join](swarm_join.md)